daos-stack/daos/utils/ansible/ftest/README.md

 ansible-playbook -i my-inventory.yml ftest.yml
 ```

-If the play succeed, the different nodes of the platform should be well configured and the two bash
+If the play succeeds, the different nodes of the platform should be well configured and the two bash
 scripts `daos-launch.sh` and `daos-make.sh` should be available in the DAOS runtime directory
 defined in the inventory.
 Usage of these two scripts will be detailed in the following sections.